 Centres of Excellence in Research

-The Academy of Finland's Centres of Excellence (CoE) are the flagships of Finnish research.
-They are close to or at the very cutting edge of science in their fields, carving out new avenues for research, developing creative research environments and training new talented researchers for the Finnish research system and Finnish business and industry.
+The Academy of Finland's Centres of Excellence (CoE) are success stories of Finnish research.
+They are at the cutting edge of science in their fields internationally.

-The University of Turku is part of three Centres of Excellence of the Academy of Finland during the period of 2018–2025.
+The University of Turku is part of six Centres of Excellence of the Academy of Finland.

-The University of Turku coordinates two Academy of Finland’s Centres of Excellence in the period of 2014–2019.
+The University of Turku is part of five Centres of Excellence of the Academy of Finland.

 In addition to the Academy of Finland’s Centres of Excellence, the University of Turku also coordinates a Nordic Centre of Excellence funded by NordFrosk.